legacysurvey/legacysurvey/pages/dr4/description.rst

 The natural system means that we have not applied color terms to any of the photometry, but report fluxes as observed in the DECam filters.

-Zero point magnitudes for the CP version 2 reductions of the DECam images were computed by comparing 7\ |Prime| diameter aperture photometry to PS1 photometry, where the latter was modified with color terms
+??ADM need more input on whether this has been done the same way for BASS/MzLS Zero point magnitudes for the CP version 2 reductions of the DECam images were computed by comparing 7\ |Prime| diameter aperture photometry to PS1 photometry, where the latter was modified with color terms